 Signs That You Lack Hamstring Flexibility

 Back: Your back must remain flat.
 Ideally, your back should be parallel to the floor.
 Any rounding of the back is not optimal in any way.
 Rounding the back creates an artificial appearance that you have more hamstring flexibility than you actually do.
 This is why the bend down and touch your toe stretch is useless.
 All you are measuring is how much rounding you can obtain in your back.
 If you cannot keep your back straight, you lack Hamstring Flexibility.

-Another demonstration of adequate hip flexibility is the ability to get into a lunge pattern.
+Another demonstration of adequate hip flexibility is the ability to separate your hips and get into a lunge pattern.

 The lunge shows that you have appropriate hip extension and side to side separation.